bosiakov/sre-cheatsheet/README.md

 redis-cli dbsize # the number of keys in the currently-selected database.
 New connections always use the database 0.
 ```

+## JVM

+How different Java versions behave in a container: https://merikan.com/2019/04/jvm-in-a-container/

 ## Development

 ### Helpers